 Codependent behavior often leaves us feeling resentful.
-So, if you feel resentful about something you did or are doing for someone, it might be because you’re using codependent behavior, also known as “enabling”.
+If you’re feeling resentful about something you did or are doing for someone, it might be because you’re using codependent behavior (also known as “enabling.”)

-Adult codependents have been brought up to emotionally care-take others.
-As kids, we were caretakers for our siblings, and sometimes even for our own parents.
-Often, we were required to “grow-up” quickly and take responsibilities that were not age-appropriate.
-If it felt unsafe, we learned how to tippytoe around and how not to upset anyone.
+Adult codependents were brought up to emotionally care-take others.
+As kids, we were caretakers for our siblings and sometimes even for our parents.
+Often, we were required to “grow up” quickly and take responsibilities that were not age-appropriate.
+If it felt unsafe, we learned to tiptoe around and not upset anyone.
 We learned how to become invisible and stay “under the radar.”
-We learned how to monitor other people’s behavior and moods.
-We learned how to be proactive and meet other people’s needs so that WE could feel a sense of stability and/or safety.
+We monitored other people’s behavior and moods, and we became proactive to meet other people’s needs so WE could feel a sense of stability and safety.

 Now, as adults, we’re “people-pleasers” who spend our time finding resolutions for other people’s problems.
-And we’re proactive!
-We observe other’s to see what we can do for them.
+And because we’re proactive, we spend time focusing on and observing others to see what we can do for them.